sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2021-02-25-A-Toast-and-a-Spirit.md

 For no obvious reason, these lines from *The God of Small Things* comes to mind:

-{% include elements/highlight.html text=""Here they learned to Wait.
+"{% include elements/highlight.html text="Here they learned to Wait.
 To Watch.
-To think thoughts and not voice them."" %}
+To think thoughts and not voice them." %}"

 Sachin.